wazuh/wazuh-splunk/.github/ISSUE_TEMPLATE/new-release.md

 ---
 name: New release
-about: "[wazuh-team]  Track the effort of the team to release a new version of Wazuh "
+about: "[wazuh-team] Track the effort of the team to release a new version of Wazuh"
 title: Support for Wazuh 4.x.x
 labels: enhancement
 assignees: ''